ANTINO KIM

 [14] Kim, A., Moravec, P., and Dennis, A., "When Do Details Matter?
 News Source Evaluation Summaries and Details against Misinformation on Social Media."
 International Journal of Information Management, Vol. 72, October, 102666 (2023).

-This research examines how different levels of detail in news source evaluations affect users' ability to identify misinformation on social media platforms.
+Abstract Summary: This research examines how different levels of detail in news source evaluations affect users' ability to identify misinformation on social media platforms.
 We investigated whether providing summary information versus detailed source evaluations better helps users distinguish between credible and unreliable news sources.
 Our findings reveal important implications for designing effective misinformation detection tools.

 View Publication